-Guiding Questions Ideas to Consider How can the district build educator capacity to meet the needs of diverse learners in different learning environments?
+Guiding Questions Ideas to Consider Guiding Questions How can the district build educator capacity to meet the needs of diverse learners in different learning environments?
 How can the district invest in technology that supports educators in teaching students with diverse needs in in-person, physically-distanced learning and virtual learning?
 How can the district create opportunities for collaboration between general education and specialized teachers to collectively meet the needs of all students?
 What protocols will the district have in place to respond quickly and with clarity in implementing IEP, 504, and EL guidance that is released throughout the school year?
-Message that diverse learners are a priority for leaders and highlight the need to develop skills to serve them across all school teams.
+Ideas to Consider Message that diverse learners are a priority for leaders and highlight the need to develop skills to serve them across all school teams.
 Provide and encourage all educators to participate in regular professional learning that incorporate strategies for serving diverse learners.
 Areas of focus for professional learning should include: Best practices for use of virtual learning tools.
 District trainings may focus on: Supporting teachers in leveraging new tools during in-person and virtual instruction.
 Supporting teachers in building student and family capacity to use new tools.
 Instructional strategies across service methods, particularly in virtual setting (i.e., co-teaching, small group intervention, 1:1 instruction).
 District trainings may focus on: Training on the characteristics and "look fors" for high-quality, inclusive classroom instruction and intervention in each learning scenario.
 This training could include the district's vision and exemplars that support teachers in implementing quality instruction and intervention.
-Training on methods should emphasize the use of multiple ways for students to access, express, and engage in learning across different learning could include incorporating daily intervention systems.
-This training could include incorporating daily intervention blocks for all students, using the intervention blocks to build up foundational skills needed to access grade-level learning, selecting interventions and methods that support positive skill development toward core curriculum success, monitoring progress frequently in order to remain responsive to individual student needs, and adjusting triggers between tiers to reflect current context and need for time to recous learning.
+Training on methods should emphasize the use of multiple ways for students to access, express, and engage in learning across different learning scenarios.
+Training for school leaders and teacher leaders on strategies for identifying and addressing areas of unfinished learning among students while avoiding and addressing areas of unministed learning among students while avoiding overwhelming current intervention systems.
+This training could include incorporating daily intervention blocks for all students, using the intervention blocks to build up foundational skills needed to access grade-level learning, selecting interventions and methods that support positive skill development toward core curriculum success, monitoring progress frequently in order to remain responsive to individual student needs, and adjusting triggers between tiers to reflect current context and need for time to recoup learning.
 Social-emotional skills and strategies.
-Students will need time to process their experiences
+Students will need time to process their experiences surrounding the health crisis, intermittent learning, and challenges that come with growing up in this climate.
+District trainings could include: Training for school-based teams to be able to respond to students in crisis, including identifying crisis response teams, proactive safety measures, and the use of non-violent physical restraint.
+These trainings should focus on specific strategies in maintaining staff safety through the use of Personal Protective Equipment (PPE) during in-person instruction and supportive de-escalation strategies.